AbishekRaj2007/Portfolio/README.md

 ```

 Notes
-- Replit-specific Vite plugins and the `.replit` file were removed.
-- If you prefer, you can re-add cross-env to devDependencies and update scripts for better cross-platform compatibility.
+- Project is configured for local usage.
+If you prefer, you can re-add `cross-env` to devDependencies and update scripts for better cross-platform compatibility.